sanchescom/laravel-cache-memory/README.md

 Shared memory an IPC1 mechanism native to UNIX.
 In essence, it’s about two processes sharing a common segment of memory that they can both read to and write from to communicate with one another.

+Locks and semaphores are used to ensure atomic access so that multiple PHP processes can concurrently use the same shared memory safely.

 ## Installing

 Require this package, with [Composer](https://getcomposer.org/), in the root directory of your project.